 Vaccinations for Backpacking Trips

 Depending on where you are going, where you are from and your history of vaccinations, you may need to get vaccinated before your trip and we’re not just talking about Covid-19.
 The best idea is to head to your local doctor’s surgery or health centre and ask for their advice.
-That being said, recommendations do vary between health professionals so there’s no harm in doing your own research as long as you use reliable sources.
-Here’s a list of some of the typical vaccinations you may need for a backpacking trip although it massively depends on where you’re going.
+That being said, recommendations do vary between health professionals so there’s o harm in doing your own research as long as you use reliable sources.

 This is one of the first things you should do when preparing for a trip as travel in some regions can involve the need to have several shots over a period of a few weeks and it can take longer still for them to kick in.
 You also want to find out whether you will need malaria tablets as some popular regions with budget travellers are high-risk for malaria.